In 2009, Tim Berners-Lee, the inventor of the World Wide Web recorded the following TED Presentation about Linked Open Data.

 The Creative Commons website isn’t aimed at replacing copyright, but instead describes different types of licenses that you can attach to creative works that you create that are protected by copyright, and these licenses describe the kinds of rights others have in using those works.
 These licenses were created in a way that is readable by people and by machines, and each license should be read carefully before being applied by a copyright holder for them to understand what rights in the works they are giving to other people.

-By Choosing a Creative Common’s license, you are defining and describing the conditions that you are enabling people to use material that you own copyright in.
+Choosing a Creative Common’s license, you are defining and describing the conditions that you are enabling people to use material that you own the copyright in.

 Attribution is a requirement of how a user must give credit for the use of the material and can require linking back to the source of the material and the license used, including the title of the work and its author, and stating whether or not changes were made to the work.
-A Creative Commons license can state whether the work can be used in a commercial manner or can only be used non-commercially.
+A Creative Commons license can state whether the work can be used commercially or can only be used non-commercially.

 It also tells whether a work can be used in a derivative manner, being remixed or reshaped somehow.
 The following are four license types that a copyright holder in a work can release the content under.
 You should read these licenses carefully, and have someone with some legal training available to explain them to you more fully if you have questions about them.